Mikey's Muppet Memorabilia Museum

 Tops

 Another less common series.
 This is a series of PVC figures attached to a base which is the shape of a spinning top.
 The figure is the handle that you hold when spinning the top.
 I have yet to confirm that these are by Applause, I'm just assuming that they are.
+I also have yet to see a Cookie Monster figure for this series, but as Applause had been releasing sets of four in the late 90's it's possible that there is a Cookie Monster.

 Big Bird on roller skates